koengr/QCforBusiness/_part1/chapter_4.md

 problems such as (discrete) optimisation, differential equations, classification, and optimal planning.
-For conciseness, we collectively refer to these problems (including machine learning tasks) as *'optimisation'*.
-The classical field of optimisation is of great importance and takes up a significant fraction of the world's computational resources!\
+For conciseness, we collectively refer to these problems (including machine learning tasks) as *‘optimisation’*.
+The classical field of optimisation is of great importance and takes up a significant fraction of the world’s computational resources!
-\

 Contrary to the many classical successes, the impact of quantum optimisation or machine learning is not yet clear.
 To better understand the available algorithms, we will consider three different categories.